National Development and Reform Commission

-The National Development and Reform Commission (NDRC) is a macroeconomic management agency under the State Council, which has broad administrative and planning control over the economy of Mainland China.
-It has reputation of being the "mini-state council".
+The National Development and Reform Commission (NDRC) is the third-ranked executive department of the State Council of the People's Republic of China, which functions as a macroeconomic management agency.
+Established as the State Planning Commission, the NDRC has broad administrative and planning control over the economy of mainland China, and has a reputation of being the "mini-state council".

-The candidate for the chairperson of the NDRC is nominated by the Premier of the People's Republic of China and approved by the National People's Congress.
-Since March 2023 the commission has been headed by Zheng Shanjie.

-Synopsis
+History

 The body was first established in November 1952 as the State Planning Commission of the Central People's Government.
+It was modeled after Gosplan.
+Gao Gang was its first director.
 In 1954, it was transformed to the State Planning Commission of the People's Republic of China.
+The NDRC's functions are to study and formulate policies for economic and social development, maintain the balance of economic development, and to guide restructuring of the economic system of mainland China.

 In March 1998, the commission was renamed into the State Development Planning Commission.
 It was renamed again in March 2003 to its current name, the National Development and Reform Commission.

+In 2005, the NDRC issued a circular economy-focused policy document requiring maximization of recycling and reuse of wastewater, exhaust gas, and water residue generated during mining and smelting.

+In 2008, the NDRC issued a set of policies designed to further development the economies of central regions of China, consistent with the Hu-Wen administration's efforts to balance regional development.

+In 2016, the NDRC and Alibaba Group signed an agreement to promote rural e-commerce development.

+In 2017, the NDRC announced the creation of China's national carbon emissions trading system.

-The NDRC's functions are to study and formulate policies for economic and social development, maintain the balance of economic development, and to guide restructuring of the economic system of Mainland China.
-The NDRC has twenty-six functional departments/bureaus/offices with an authorized staff size of 890 civil servants.
-Prior to 2018, it was also responsible for enforcing China's antitrust law, but this function has been transferred to the State Administration for Market Regulation.
+Prior to 2018, it was also responsible for enforcing China's antitrust law, but this function has been transferred to the State Administration for Market Regulation as part of the deepening the reform of the Party and state institutions.
+In February 2015, the NDRC completed an investigation into Qualcomm, finding that violated the Anti-Monopoly Law by imposing unreasonable requirements for patent licensing.
+Qualcomm was fined the equivalent of US$975 million.
+Also in 2018, the NDRC's climate policymaking functions were transferred to the newly created Ministry of Ecology and Environment.

-The NDRC is one of the main government agencies responsible for data collection for the Chinese Social Credit System.

 On 19 December 2020, the NDRC published rules for reviewing foreign investment on national security grounds.
 The rules allow government agencies "to preview, deny and punish foreign investment activities in areas that are deemed as important to national security."
 In October 2021, the NDRC published rules restricting private capital in "news-gathering, editing, broadcasting, and distribution."